• Skip to primary navigation

 • 4 tbsp.
 Pyure or Truvia stevia erythritol blend or other sweetner to taste

-• 6 tbsp grass-fed butter **see notes melted
+• 6 tablespoon grass-fed butter **see notes melted

 • ¼ cup crushed pecans optional